 The researchers discovered that, in the first interview:

-- If the wife was getting the recommended amount of exercise, her husband was 70% more likely to be meeting exercise recommendations at the second interview.
+- If the wife was getting the recommended amount of exercise, her partner was 70% more likely to be meeting exercise recommendations at the second interview.

-- If the husband was getting the recommended amount of exercise, his wife was 40% more likely to be getting enough exercise at the second interview.
+- If the partner was getting the recommended amount of exercise, his wife was 40% more likely to be getting enough exercise at the second interview.

 Exercise recommendations used in the study came from the AHA, which recommends: